interledger/interledger-website/src/_team_members/erika-drushka.md

   strategic thinking, process, and collaboration to channel creativity around a project into intentional, focused activity.
 Prior to joining Interledger Foundation, Erika was a Program Director at Loup Design and Innovation, and a Program Designer and Manager at the Mozilla Foundation.
-She holds and MA in Intercultural Communication and is a Rockwood Leadership Institute alumnus.
+She holds an MA in Intercultural Communication and is a Rockwood Leadership Institute alumnus.
 linkedin_link:
 twitter_link: